Zumba at the Wellness Center

 Experience the thrill of rock climbing on our 24-foot climbing wall.
 A wide range of climbs from beginner to advanced are possible.
 Climbers of all skill levels can challenge themselves, hone their skills, and keep in shape.

-The wall is supervised during all climbing hours, but the attendant may not be able to belay depending upon wall activity usage.
-Certified staff will belay all participants however members have the option of completing a belay certification test administered by Wellness Center climbing wall staff.
+The climbing wall is supervised during specific climbing wall hours.
+In order to ensure the safety of our climbers, a short wait time may be experiences, depending upon wall activity.
+Patrons are able to boulder and top rope a variety of routes/problems.
+The climbing wall staff can assist climbers with any questions concerning routes or climbing movements.
+Ceritifed staff will belay all participants; however, members have the option of completing a belay certification administered by Wellness Center climbing wall staff.

 Harnesses, carabiners, climbing shoes, and belay devices are available for all members to use.
 Please note that only closed toe athletic shoes and climbing shoes are permitted on the wall.

 - Climbing is prohibited without supervision by a climbing wall employee during operational hours.

 - Climber/belayer teams must act in a respectable manner at all times and observe all policies and procedures.

 - Only climbing wall employees are allowed to set ropes and/or change equipment.

 - Any patron wishing to belay another climber must complete and pass a belay certification test facilitated by a climbing wall manager.
 Certifications expire at the conclusion of each semester.

 - Instructional classes are prohibited without the expressed consent of the Wellness Center Director or Climbing Coordinator.

 - No sandals, open toed shoes, or open heeled shoes.
 Neither men nor women are permitted to climb without shirts.